endeavourhealth-discovery/InformationManager/Transforms/README.md

 1. Place source files in the various folders under a single root folder.
 2. If not already Install and configure a Graph DB im repository with literal index, context index bur NO inference.
 3. If not already Install and configure Open Search with basic authentication
-4. Take a copy of the GRAPH DB configuration Config.ttl file and place in any folder except the temporary data folder
+4. Take a copy of the GRAPH DB configuration Config.ttl file and place in the root of the import data folder
 5. Create a directory for the temporary import data.
 I should not contain anything else as it will be cleared at the end
 6. Configure the run time parameters  for the 'ImportApp' as follows:
 7. Make sure graph DB is NOT running